 - Museum number

-Interior of the National Gallery of Practical Science, Adelaide Street; group of figures standing around a long trough with circular ends, filled with water, on which several model boats are floating, various machines in the foreground, people looking at paintings on the gallery level above.
+Interior of the National Gallery of Practical Science, London; group of figures standing around a long trough with circular ends, filled with water, on which several model boats are floating, various machines in the foreground, people looking at paintings on the gallery level above.
 1832

 - Production date